uutzinger/NCNN_python/README.md

 Torch dependencies were removed.
 A useful approaches is listed here: [torch to numpy](https://medium.com/axinc-ai/conversion-between-torch-and-numpy-operators-ce189b3882b1)

 ## Max Functions
 Numpy does not provide a function that provides both the maximum and its indices in a data matrix.
 Its necessary to rearrange the matrix, find the maximum location and then convert it back to indices.
-Often maximum is needed to threshold and location is neded for further location calculations.
+Often maximum is needed to threshold and indices are neded for further location calculations.
 ### 3D Max Function to find max and location in each plane
 Often needed to threshold score and find keypoints or bounding boxes.
 ```